 “Why didn’t you tell me before?
 Put in for a section transfer.
 Do it today.”

 “Mitch won’t approve it.
 You know that.
-Listen, I’ve still got a two-day before I have to go out again.
+Listen, I still have a two-day before I go out again.
 Take me to where your crew’s pushing through.”

 “It’ll have to be third shift when no one’s working.”